-As the photograph above shows, people were friendly and waved as the Soft Butts drove into Swaziland.
-They had rejected the optional route through Zambia, Zimbabwe, and Mozambique, deciding to make a right turn after Swaziland.
+As the photograph above shows, people were friendly and often waved as the Soft Butts drove into Swaziland.
+Livermore had rejected the optional route through Zambia, Zimbabwe, and Mozambique, deciding to make a right turn after Swaziland.
 The one finger salute was given to the Internet idiots that were hoping for the pair to lose valuable miles and time needed to obtain visas for Mozambique.
 However, the adventurers had to first experience an adventure at the South African border when entering South Africa.

 Entrants # 7 and # 9 had discovered their “secret Soft Butt packet of instructions” had their optional Soft Butt route vectoring out of Botswana, into South Africa, and then out of South Africa and into Swaziland.

-The team, upon entering South Africa, avoided disaster and possible serious jail time when one of them failed to see the signs at South African Immigration and Customs that said “NO CAMERAS!”
-He had left his helmet Go Pro camera “On” when he entered the Immigration area, and then placed the helmet on a desk directly facing an Immigration officer who took note of the blinking red light after beginning to process another of the team’s entry permit.
+The team, upon entering South Africa, avoided disaster and possible serious jail time when the techie one of them failed to see or ignored the signs at South African Immigration and Customs that said “NO CAMERAS!”
+He left his helmet Go Pro camera “On” when he entered the Immigration area, and then placed the helmet on a desk directly facing an Immigration officer who took note of the blinking red light after beginning to process another of the team’s entry permit.
 The lady officer stopped processing the permit, pointed at the camera mounted on the sitting helmet and demanded, “What is that blinking red light?”

 After failing to receive a response because the entrant at the desk had no idea what she was asking about due to the camera being behind him, she made a second demand, this time more sternly.
-A South Africa resident standing in line told her in Afrikaners that it was a camera on the helmet and that # 7 and # 9 had been filming themselves riding.
+A South Africa resident standing in line told her in Afrikaners that it was a camera on the helmet and that # 7 had been filming themselves riding.

 The Immigration officer sternly said, “Turn it off!” and then repeated the directive when the first one was ignored.
 She could have easily called the heavily armed security guards to confiscate the camera as well as one or both of the entrants and had them tossed into a small room where rubber hoses and water boarding might have been used to get the truth out of the suspected motorcycle mounted foreign spies.
-Fortunately the local got the message to the offending culprit and the digital film maker quickly dug out his smart phone and turned off the illegal and offending camera.
+Fortunately the local South African in the line got the message to the offending culprit and the digital film maker quickly dug out his smart phone and turned off the illegal and offending camera.

 A day earlier a tale had been recounted about how two other foreign travelers had filmed buildings upon entering a different country, then foolishly posted their recordings on social media.
 They were later arrested and placed in jail as being foreign spies.
-After some horrendous days in jail they were deported from the offended country, happily but without their motorcycles. # 7 and # 9 were more fortunate and the recording camera was simply turned off and their passports quickly processed allowing them to enter South Africa.
+After some horrendous days in jail they were deported from the offended country, happily but without their motorcycles. # 7 and # 9 were more fortunate and the recording camera was simply turned off, then their passports quickly processed allowing them to enter South Africa.
 Their error could have been quite costly in time and money and they agreed an adventure best not pursued.

 The photo above shows some of the houses of Swaziland residents.
 There was no electricity, no running water and no lawn person to cut the grass.
 The level of per capita income between surrounding South Africa and Swaziland was obvious as soon as the border was crossed and the entrants started their route through Swaziland.